justas05/Compiler/3-compiler-documentation.md

 Strengths
 ---------

-_Give two strengths or capabilites of your AST, using 50 words or less for each one_.
+_Give two strengths or capabilities of your AST, using 50 words or less for each one_.

 ### Strength 1

 The class hierarchy and structure is very logical as it closely matches the grammar.
 This also that it was easy to know what member variables a class needed and the inheritance was very logical too.
-All the member functions are well seperated and only appear where they are actually used.
+All the member functions are well separated and only appear where they are actually used.

 ### Strength 2